cloudmesh-community/fa18-523-60/paper/paper.md

 )
 ```

-The *$indexStats* stage returns statistics regarding the use of each index for
+The *$indexStats* stage returns statistics regarding
-for a collection [@www-docs-mongodb].
+the use of each index for a collection [@www-docs-mongodb].

 `db.orders.aggregate( [ { $indexStats: { } } ] )`

-The *$limit* stage is used for controlling the number of documents passed to the
+The *$limit* stage is used for controlling the number of
-next stage in the pipeline [@www-docs-mongodb].
+documents passed to the next stage in the pipeline
+[@www-docs-mongodb].

 ```
   db.article.aggregate(